quicwg/base-drafts/draft-ietf-quic-transport.md

 # Overview

-QUIC is a multiplexed and secure general-purpose transport protocol.
+QUIC is a secure general-purpose transport protocol.
 This document defines version 1 of QUIC, which conforms to the version-independent properties of QUIC defined in {{QUIC-INVARIANTS}}.